charignon/charignon.github.io/_posts/2016-01-20-reliable-automation-example.md

 title: A Test Automation Story
 ---

+I find that doing repetitive computer-related tasks is time consuming, error-prone and frustrating.
+I am a strong believer of automating everything and I have this mantra:

+> Automate anything that you did twice as you will certainly have to do it a third time

+This article describes my approach to automate a time consuming task in my daily workflow.

 I am working on [Mercurial](https://www.Mercurial-scm.org/).
 Whenever I work on a new series of patches, I want to ensure that the whole test suite passes on every patch of the series.
-This article describes the steps I took toward making this task completely **automated** and **transparent** to me.
+In the end I made this task completely **automated** and **transparent**.